 David A. Hoffman is a lawyer and mediator at Boston Law Collaborative, LLC, is chair of the Collaborative Law Committee of the American Bar Association Section of Dispute Resolution and teaches mediation at Harvard Law School.

 The Legal Corner

-Sacramento Collaborative Practice Group
+Sacramento Collaborative Divorce Group

 solution for divorcing couples and fragmented families conflicted by separation and divorce.
-With the official stamp of approval given by California’s governor who signed into law the Collaborative Family Law Act, Collaborative Practice is a recognizable format to determining divorce agreements without litigation and the lengthy/costly court process.
+With the official stamp of approval given by California’s governor who signed into law the Collaborative Family Law Act, Collaborative Divorce is a recognizable format to determining divorce agreements without litigation and the lengthy/costly court process.

-Hal Bartholomew, managing partner of Bartholomew & Wasznicky LLP, the region’s largest Family Law firm, was one of the bill supporters and is also a founding member of Sacramento Collaborative Practice Group.
+Hal Bartholomew, managing partner of Bartholomew & Wasznicky LLP, the region’s largest Family Law firm, was one of the bill supporters and is also a founding member of Sacramento Collaborative Divorce Group.
 “We’ve seem a rise in the number of cases our group has taken on over the past year,” stated Bartholomew.
 “Additionally, our group has expanded to include family law attorneys that represent the four county region as well as other experts in matters of finance, accounting and mental health counseling.
 These resources provide us with a well rounded team of experts to help the divorcing couple to reach an equitable solution so that they can move on with their lives.”